frank-chris/covid-cases-on-map/README.md

 5. Colorbar formatting and choice of colors. **Changed to a scheme from green to orange to red.
 Formatting of color bar is fine on my browsers(Firefox and Edge).**

-6. Add radio buttons to choose among confirmed, recovered and deceased. **Added, however, currently disabled since the model data had one kind of data**
+6. Add radio buttons to choose among predicted, confirmed, recovered and deceased. **Added**

 7. Start date is March 23 **Done**